+Using a diagonal RMF file, we modeled the NXB spectra with a power-law and nine Gaussian lines, representing Al-K $\alpha$, Si-K$\alpha$, Au-M$\alpha$, Mn-K$\alpha$, Mn-K$\beta$, Ni-K$\alpha$, Ni-K$\beta$ Au-L$\alpha$, and Au-L$\beta$ \citep{Tawa}.
+To account for the broad excess above 5 keV in the XIS1 spectrum, we added a broad Gaussian centered at 11.4 keV with $\sigma$ =1.9 keV.
+Each NXB spectrum was grouped to have a minimum of 30 counts per bin.
+We fitted the NXB spectra of the three detectors using $\chi^2$ statistic since the NXB spectra have Gaussian statistics.
+The normalizations of all components, the power-law index, and the centroid energies and widths of the Gaussians were allowed to vary.
+This model reproduces the observed NXB spectra reasonably well, as shown in Figure~\ref{fig:nxbspec}.
 As presented in Figure~\ref{fig:nxb}, the power-law indices for XIS0 and XIS3 are 0.12--0.18 and show a strong correlation.
 Values from the same year are similar, likely due to overlapping data in the NXB database.
 In contrast, the indices for XIS1 are 0.4--0.5 and do not correlate well with those for XIS3.
-Possibly because of systematic uncertainties in the gain, the centroid energies of the Gaussians are slightly shifted from the theoretical values.
+Possibly due to systematic uncertainties in the gain, the centroid energies of the Gaussians are slightly shifted from the theoretical values.